Petr Čech: Personal life

 Čech was born a triplet along with his sister Šárka and brother Michal in Plzeň, Czechoslovakia (present day Czech Republic).
 He has a weaker skull as a result of being a triplet.

-Čech married Martina Dolejšová (now Čechová) (born 1982), also of Czech nationality, in June 2003.
-They have a daughter Adéla (born 23 January 2008) and a son Damián (born June 2009).
+Čech married Martina Dolejšová (now Čechová; born 1982), also of Czech nationality, in June 2003.
+They have a daughter Adéla, born in 2008, and a son Damián, born in 2009, who signed his first professional contract with Fulham in 2025.
+In August 2025, Čech announced that he and his wife Martina were divorcing.

 He is a keen musician and plays the drums.
 He has a YouTube channel under his own name on which he posts video drum covers, including Incubus' "Anna Molly", as well as songs by Coldplay and Foo Fighters.
 He has played with Roger Taylor of Queen.
 In May 2019, he and Taylor released a charity single called That's Football.
 In 2020, he joined folk rock band Wills & The Willing as their drummer, filming their music video "Iceberg".

 Along with his native language Czech, Čech also speaks English, French, German, Italian, Portuguese and Spanish.